smy1/swlab/python/README.md

 __Figure 2__: _An example of an Excel file for the crop function._

 In Figure 2 above:
-- __Column A__ (or the parameter __"children"__) must contain the name of the first-level subfolders in which the videos are stored.
+- __Column A__ (or the parameter __"children"__): Contains the name of the first-level subfolders in which the videos are stored.
 In this example, the names of subfolders correspond to our participants' ID.
-- __Column B__ (or the parameter __"start"__) contains the time at which the task started (in seconds) in the video recording of each of the particpant.
+- __Column B__ (or the parameter __"start"__): Contains the time at which the task started (in seconds) in the video recording of each of the particpant.
 This is assuming that we also want to clip the video in additional to cropping it.
-- __Column C__ (or the parameter __"end"__) contains the time at which the recording ended (again, in seconds).
+- __Column C__ (or the parameter __"end"__): Contains the time at which the recording ended (again, in seconds).
 This can be left blank if the duration of the task is always the same for everyone (see the parameter "dur" above).
 - __Column D__ (or the parameter __"x1"__) onwards requires a number to determine the area of the video that we want to crop. "x1" refers to the start of the width of cropping area.
 - __Column E__ (or the parameter __"x2"__) refers to the end of the width of cropping area.
 - __Column F__ (or the parameter __"y1"__) refers to the start of the height of cropping area.